 Loading Events

-By mid-May, most of our summer migrants are back, and are singing away as they try to claim territory.
-We’ll listen for the songs and calls of Black-headed Grosbeak, Wilson’s Warbler, and Black-throated Gray Warbler.
-We’ll keep an eye out for one of the several owls that nest in the park.
+By early May, many of our summer migrants are back, and are singing away as they try to claim territory.
+We’ll listen for the songs and calls of Black-headed Grosbeak, Wilson’s Warbler, and Black-throated Gray Warbler, as well as the five woodpecker species often seen here.
+We’ll also keep an eye out for one of the several owls that nest in the park.

-Notes on accessibility: The trip will feature hiking across uneven terrain, on trails that are a mixture of paved, gravel, and packed dirt tread.
-Trails are wide in most places, but narrow at points, and do include some mild inclines.
+Notes on accessibility: The trip will feature hiking across uneven terrain, on trails that include some mild inclines.
 Bathrooms are available at the visitor center.
 Most hiking will be in forest, with limited sun exposure.
 Our trip will meet at the visitor center, in the main parking lot, accessed by Terwilliger Blvd.
-The site is not easily accessed by mass transit; the nearest bus stop is the 39 stop serving Lewis & Clark, one mile away.

 Practice your birding by ear skills in forested habitat.